Yuitsu Tsuchihashi

 Yuitsu Tsuchihashi (土橋 勇逸, Tsuchihashi Yūitsu) was a lieutenant general in the Imperial Japanese Army in World War II.

 Biography

 Early career

 Tsuchihashi was born in Saga prefecture and graduated from the 24th class of Imperial Japanese Army Academy in 1912 and the 32nd class of the Army Staff College in 1920.
 In 1921 he was assigned to the Imperial Japanese Army General Staff Office, and from 1923 to 1924 was assigned to learn French at the Tokyo Foreign Language School in Kanda, Tokyo.

 He was stationed in Europe between 1924 and 1927 as a military attache to France and the League of Nations.
 After his return to Tokyo, he served as a battalion commander in the 1st Infantry Regiment, and in various administrative posts within the Imperial Japanese Army General Staff.
-In August 1935, on his promotion to colonel, he was given command of the IJA 20th Infantry Regiment.
+In August 1935, following his promotion to colonel, he was immediately given command of the IJA 20th Infantry Regiment.
 In August 1937, he was assigned as a military liaison to France.